Touring across Iceland via Kjölur incl. Hveravellir and Mt. Kerlingarfjöll

 Now, seeing that we had skipped 2 of the highlights on this tour we made a detour and added Tröllaskagi to our tour.
 So the following description is of our added locations.

-It was a must for me to visit this turf house - seeing that I love turf houses and have written about all of the remaining turf houses in Iceland - I am so glad that I was able to do so on this tour.
+It was a must for me to visit this turf house, even though it is relatively new - seeing that I love turf houses and have written about all of the remaining turf houses in Iceland - I am so glad that I was able to do so on this tour.

 We went on our way after having had a look inside the turf house and drove towards Siglufjörður town.
 To get there we had to drive through the one-lane tunnel Strákagöng or Boys' tunnel, the second oldest tunnel in Iceland.